BestOfDate

 • Angie - The Rolling Stones

-Play the top singles from the year 1973.
+Play the top singles from 1973

 A Spotify playlist of songs from the year 1973.
 Take a trip back to the days of Stevie Wonder, David Bowie, Deep Purple, the Doobie Brothers and Elton John.